BagOfButter/car-dealer-app/README.md

 The app includes functionalities like selecting options, displaying vehicle cards, and navigating between pages.

+## Warning

+Due to public API request rate limits some data wont be fetched during the build process resulting in generated static pages having no data.

 ## Deploy

-The app is deployed using Vercel at:
+The app is deployed using Vercel at: https://car-dealer-app-silk.vercel.app/

 ## Features: